urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 52. The Farm Festival
-> **Target Words**: `alarm, apart, arrest, award, breed, bucket, contest, convict, garage, journalist, pup, qualify, repair, resume, rob, slip, somewhat, stable, tissue, yard`
+> `alarm, apart, arrest, award, breed, bucket, contest, convict, garage, journalist, pup, qualify, repair, resume, rob, slip, somewhat, stable, tissue, yard`

 Once there was a farm.
 Many animals lived there.
 One day, they had a contest in the yard.
 They were going to race from the barn to the farmer’s garage.
 The barn and the garage were far apart.
 It would be a long race.
 The winner qualified to win a bag full of apples as an award.